marklee77/marklee77.github.io/source/_posts/2013-08-03-repetition-of-research.markdown

 <!--more-->

-The answer to the first question is: no one, and everyone, and it isn't done perfectly.
 New scientific knowledge is published, generally in refereed conference proceedings and/or journals, but sometimes also online in the form of research reports or blog posts.
 The good thing about refereed publications is that they have been read by the author's (or authors') peers, who have rendered a judgment that the work is of sufficient quality and novelty to merit adding it to the official scientific literature.
 The bad thing is that this process is slow and prone to errors--referees are human beings, and they work on a voluntary basis, and they may only be partial experts on the topic of the article in question.
 The fact of the matter is that it is extremely likely that